rishabkumar7/hashnode-blog/ckesofyvt00grkls17pir3qd9.md

 Since I didn't add any bindings, my resume is available at `http://rishabcloud.com/resume`

-Hope you guys enjoyed this tutorial, I will be doing a YoutTube video too for this challenge, here is [my channel.](https://www.youtube.com/c/rishabkumar7)
+Hope you guys enjoyed this tutorial, I will be doing a YouTube video too for this challenge, here is [my channel.](https://www.youtube.com/c/rishabkumar7)

 You can also follow me on [Twitter](https://twitter.com/rishabk7).